A/N: Welcome to the last chapter! A long last chapter! Well… long-ish… I hope you enjoy!

 Slade caught him before he fell over completely, and Robin deftly caught the computer-bag.

 If Luthor's employee should wake up and discover that his computer had been stolen, that would mean that alarms would go off, however, so they took the man into the courtyard, which was made up as a small garden, leading off to different businesses, and quickly hid him behind some bushes.
-Slade tied him with plastic cable-ties they had picked up, and gagged the man using his own socks and ties, while Robin hacked the computer.
+Slade tied him with plastic cable-ties they had picked up, and gagged the man using his own socks, while Robin hacked the computer.

 "We're still close enough to LexCorp's wireless grid… wonderful…" Robin grinned, glad that they didn't actually have to be inside the building.
 Still, with any other computer, they wouldn't be able to access it.
 This one, however, was already connected, and Robin had found the code to the laptop itself in the man's wallet.
 Lazy and stupid people made the world a much better place for the criminally inclined.
 Even if they happened to really be heroes.